sentinel-group/sentinel-website/docs/en-us/quick-start.md

 ```
 This shows that the demo can print "hello world" 20 times per second.

-More examples and information can be found in the [How To Use](https://github.com/alibaba/Sentinel/wiki/How-to-Use) section.
+More examples and information can be found in the [How To Use](./basic-api-resource-rule.md) section.

-The working principles of Sentinel can be found in [How it works](https://github.com/alibaba/Sentinel/wiki/How-it-works) section.

 Samples can be found in the [sentinel-demo](https://github.com/alibaba/Sentinel/tree/master/sentinel-demo) module.